10 Mythological Similarities Between Ireland and India

 Similarities between Ireland and India

 Both believers and nonbelievers are equally interested in mythological topics.
-Now that Hollywood and history textbooks have established the similarities between Greek and Roman mythology.
+Hollywood and history textbooks have established the similarities between Greek and Roman mythology.
 Here are the mythological similarities between Ireland and India.

 Celtic & Vedic Connection